Wick, Caithness: World's shortest street

-The Alexander Bain

-The Alexander Bain is a pub which opened in 2003 in the former post office building.
-In September 2022 it was transferred from Wetherspoons to Inntuitive Group.

 Education

 There are two primary schools in Wick, both run by the Highland Council.
 They are Noss Primary School and Newton Park Primary School.
 There is one secondary school in Wick, Wick High School.
 There were previously four primary schools in Wick, these being North Primary, Hillhead Primary (both merged to make Noss Primary), South Primary and Pultneytown Academy (both merged to make Newton Park Primary).

+Media

+Television signals are received from either the Rumster Forest or Keelylang Hill TV transmitters.

+Local radio stations are BBC Radio Scotland on 94.5 FM, BBC Radio Nan Gaidheal (for Gaelic listeners), MFR Radio on 96.7 FM, and Caithness FM, a community based radio station that broadcast on 106.5 FM.

+The town is served by the local newspapers, John O'Groat Journal and Caithness Courier.